Medford Water's top priority is providing drinking water of the highest quality to its customers.

 Monitoring the quality of the water supply is performed on a regular basis.
 This includes testing of the raw source water, the treated water in the distribution network, and in some cases of customers’ tap water.

 Sampling ensures that the distributed water meets the criteria established by the Environmental Protection Agency (EPA).
-The EPA sets strict standards for drinking water quality and requires monitoring for more than 120 potential contaminants.
-Regular testing is performed for organic and inorganic chemicals, volatile organic compounds, radioactive substances, microbiological contaminants, disinfection by-products, and a variety of other chemical and physical quality parameters.
+The EPA sets strict standards for drinking water quality and requires monitoring for more than 100 potential contaminants.
+Regular testing is performed for organic and inorganic chemicals, volatile organic compounds, microbiological contaminants, disinfection by-products, and a variety of other chemical and physical quality parameters.
 Many parameters are monitored continuously both at the treatment plant and in the distribution system.
 In Oregon, the Department of Human Services/Drinking Water Program is responsible for compliance and enforcement of these standards.
-The water supplied by MWC has always exceeded all health-based standards.
+The water we supply has always exceeded all health-based standards.
 However, if a violation occurred we would be required to inform our customers.

-Every year the Water Commission publishes the federally mandated Water Quality Report (Consumer Confidence Report or CCR), which is delivered to all water users in the service area.
+Every year Medford Water publishes the federally mandated Water Quality Report (Consumer Confidence Report, or CCR), which is made available to all water users in the service area.
 This publication includes the latest annual water quality test results along with detailed explanatory material and resources.

 For more water quality information contact these agencies: